-Concentric Loading VS Eccentric Loading Eccentric loading was developed in 1917 based on the premise that the pier had to be installed from outside the footing and fastened to the footing with a bracket, because the house was in the way.
-Using traditional brackets along the side of your structure proved to be an inadequate technique for foundation repair.
-Lifting the structure with piers and brackets at an angle or offset to the side of your home would eventually bend or break the pier, or improperly raise the foundation.
-In the diagram to the left (or above on mobile) you can see the instability of other systems that cause them to fail and could cause additional damage to the structure.
+Eccentric loading was developed in 1917.
+With this method, piers were installed from outside the footing and fastened to the footing with a bracket since the house was in the way.
+But using traditional brackets along the side of your structure was inadequate to repair the foundation.
+By lifting the structure with piers and brackets at an angle or offset to the side of your home, the pier eventually bends or breaks.
+Sometimes this method also improperly raises the foundation.
+In the diagram, you can see just how unstable other underpinning basement systems are.
+Ultimately, they fail and sometimes damage the structure.

 Foundation Underpinning in Your Home

 Sinking foundations are a common structural problem in both new and old homes.
 Your foundation could be affected by sinking no matter where you live in the United States.
 There are many possible causes of a sinking foundation including the following:

 - Evaporation: Both hot and dry conditions cause the soil to sink

 - Transpiration: Tree roots dehydrate soil, which causes the soil to shrink and your home footing/slab to settle

 - Drainage: Improper drainage causes more hydrostatic pressure on basement walls

 - Poor Site Preparation: improperly compacted fill soil causes settling problems later